 your computer necessary to perform your work

 Each program added to a computer increases the possibility of a vulnerability being introduced to your system.
-Remember the KISS principle.
-(Keep It Simply Simple)
+Try to keep the software installed on the computer narrowly focused on your business.

 - Don’t click on popup windows – Use ALT-F4 to close them

 Attackers are getting more clever all the time.
 Popup windows and messages are one of the many ways infections can happen.
 No matter what part of the popup window you click on (even if it is a “close” or “cancel” button) you can still get infected.
-If you see a window that looks suspicious, use the keyboard combination of Alt-F4.
-This will close the active window without having to click on it.
+If you see a window that looks suspicious, rather than clicking it to close it use the keyboard combination Alt-F4 to close it.

 - Do not download anything that you did not seek out

 Did you just see on your screen an ad for software that promises to make your computer run like new?
 Don’t click on that ad!
-First re-read rule #4.
-If it is still something you need, then use your favorite search engine to find the web site of the company that makes the software and download it from there.
-Don’t go to your favorite software aggregation site to download software you need.
-If you need something, go to the author’s or publisher’s site to download it.
+Re-read rule #4.
+If it is still something you need, then use your favorite search engine to find the website of the company that makes the software and download it from them.
+It's always safest to download from the author's or publisher's website rather than from a software aggregation site.

 - Don’t click on links in email and beware of attachments

 When you receive an email giving you a link and asking you to use it to accomplish a task, be careful!
 Example: you receive an email from your bank stating that your latest statement is available and gives you a link where you can view it.
 Don’t click that link!
-Instead manually navigate to your bank’s web site and then log into your account to view the statement.
+Instead manually navigate to your bank’s website and then log into your account to view the statement.
+You can also hover your mouse pointer over the link and the browser should display the link's URL.
+If the domain in the link is different than the domain in the e-mail sender's link, it may be not be legitimate.

-Email attachments have been a source of virus and malware infection for years.
-Don’t open email attachments from senders you don’t know or from friends/co-workers that you were not expecting.
+Email attachments have been a source of virus and malware infection for decades.
+Don’t open email attachments from senders you don’t know or from friends and co-workers that you were not expecting.
 If there is a question about the attachment, contact the sender before opening it.

 - Practice the principle of least privilege

-This means that you should have as your main user account on your computer one that has only the minimum privileges necessary to accomplish your work.
+The principle of least privilege means your main user account on your computer has only the minimum privileges necessary to accomplish your work.
 In other words, don’t use an account with administrative privileges to do your daily work.

 and use a password manager

-Because strong passwords are hard to remember, a program called a password manager will help you keep up with your passwords.
-They will also warn you about password reuse.
+Because strong passwords are hard to remember, password management software will help you keep up with your passwords as well as warn you about password reuse.
 There are many password managers available.
-A few examples are LastPass, Dashlane, and Sticky Password.
+A few examples are 1Password, LastPass, Dashlane, and Sticky Password.

-Today all it takes to get infected with malware is to view a web site that has been infected with it.
+Today all it takes to get infected with malware is to view a website that has been infected with it.
 The simple act of displaying the page is enough to compromise your system.
 Stay away from sites promising free music, coupons, etc. If it sounds too good to be true, it probably is.
-Stay on well-known and reputable sites.
+This is your business computer: stay on well-known and reputable sites.

 - Employ multi-factor authentication if an application offers it

-Some sites and services offer what is known as multi-factor authentication.
-These generally involve two or more items.
-Usually something you know and something you have.
-An example of multi-factor authentication might be this: you log into your email site with your username and password (something you know).
-The site sends a code in a text message to your phone (something you have) and you must enter this code on the next screen of your email site before it will complete the login process.
+Some sites and services offer what is known as multi-factor authentication involving two or more ways to authenticate your identity.
+Typically, the process involves something you know and something you have.
+An example of multi-factor authentication might be this: you log in to your e-mail site with your username and password (something you know).
+The site sends a code in a text message to your phone (something you have) and you must enter this code on the next screen of your e-mail site before it will complete the login process.

-This gives much stronger security since a bad guy would need both your username/password and your cell phone to gain access.
-He might get one, but probably not both.
+This gives much stronger security since the bad guys would need both your username/password and your cell phone to gain access.
+They might get one, but probably not both.

-- Lock your computer/phone when not in use
+- Lock your computer and phone when not in use

 When you get up from your computer, you leave it available for anyone to access and possibly install malware or steal sensitive data.
-When you leave your computer system you should either manually lock it or have the screensaver set to lock after a short period of inactivity.
+When you leave your computer you should either manually lock it or have a screensaver set to lock after a short period of inactivity.
+In Microsoft Windows, the combination of the Windows Key plus L will lock the display, requiring entering your password to unlock it.

 - Use drive encryption